 - Classic Flavor: The herbed butter, aromatics, and orange infusion creates a delicious bite of holiday flavor in every piece of turkey.

-- Great for Leftovers: The extra flavor added from the herbed butter makes this perfect for leftover dishes like this turkey puff pastry pot pie.
+- Great for Leftovers: The extra flavor added from the herbed butter makes this perfect for leftover dishes like this turkey puff pastry pot pie or my Marry Me chicken soup.

 Key Ingredients